Enforcement and Asbestos

 A Guide to Our Formal Enforcement Process

 A formal enforcement action, depending upon the circumstances, is provided either as a Consent Administrative Order (CAO) or as a Notice of Violation (NOV).
 These types of actions incorporate the assessment of a civil penalty, corrective actions for violations, and other terms of the agreement into a legally-binding document.
 Typically, the CAO is the primary response issued in the formal enforcement process for possible violations.
 When violations of state and/or federal regulations are discovered, a CAO is issued.
 The NOV is the secondary response issued in the formal enforcement process for possible violations.
 Both the CAO and NOV will state the areas of non-compliance and what needs to be done to return to compliance.

 The first priority is to protect the air quality in Arkansas.
 A review of the circumstances surrounding the formal enforcement action and corrective actions/measures needed to return to an in compliance status should be determined.
 This information should be submitted in writing to the Enforcement Section.
 Then the corrective actions/measures should be implemented.

 If corrective actions/measures require additional time to implement, please communicate a timeline to the Enforcement Section for the implementation of these actions/measures.
 In addition, there is some assistance in understanding the regulations through the Compliance Monitoring Branch, Permits Branch, and Enforcement Section.
-For small businesses, the Agency’s Business Assistance Program can help provide assistance.
+For small businesses, the Agency’s Enterprise Services Program can help provide assistance.

 Provide any and all pertinent information that will help make an appropriate final decision about the violations noted in the formal enforcement action.
 The Enforcement Section strives to ensure that all enforcement actions are resolved in a manner that is fair, consistent, and reasonable.
 Cooperation in addressing the violations and in communicating throughout the formal enforcement action process is key to any resolution.